elshaka/omnisearch-rails/README.md

 bundle install
 ```

 In order for the google search to work, you'd need to setup the environment variables GOOGLE_ENGINE_ID and GOOGLE_API_KEY with valid credentials.

+For bing search you'd need to provide a bing suscription key using the environment variable BING_SUSCRIPTION_KEY

 You could then run the server like this:

 ```
-GOOGLE_ENGINE_ID=<YOUR GOOGLE ENGINE ID> GOOGLE_API_KEY=<YOUR GOOGLE API KEY> rails s
+GOOGLE_ENGINE_ID=<YOUR GOOGLE ENGINE ID> GOOGLE_API_KEY=<YOUR GOOGLE API KEY> BING_SUSCRIPTION_KEY=<YOUR BING SUSCRIPTION KEY> rails s
 ```

 ## Author